RavenPack/r-api/README.md

     ## $TAGS
     ## list()

-When the job is complete, the status will be updated to "completed".
+When the job is complete, the status will be updated to “completed”.

 ### Cancel a Request

-If a datafile generation job has the status "enqueued", it may be cancelled.
+If a datafile generation job has the status “enqueued”, it may be cancelled.
 To cancel a job:

     serverResponse = RP_APICancelRequest(APIHandler = APIHandler, token = requestToken$TOKEN)